jpfulton/blog/content/blog/2023-07-13-google-and-indexingapi/index.md

 The utility accepts a CSV file composed of URLs to pass to the API.
 Additionally, it performs a
 [validation step](https://github.com/usk81/easyindex/blob/main/google/publish.go#L135)
 to ensure the URLs are indexable.
-The library crawls each supplied URL to ensure it returns an HTTP `200` response.
+The library accesses each supplied URL to ensure it returns an HTTP `200` response.
 Responses in the `300` range, which indicate a redirect, are omitted from submission.